Gerald-GG/Week-1-Code-Challenge/README.md

  # Net_salary-Calculator.js

 This challenge calculates the net salary of an employee  based on their basic salary and benefits.
+The deductions which include, paye, the nhif deductions and nssf deductions are added and the total deducted from Gross salary so as to get the employee net Salary.

   # Conclusion